hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     }
     ```

-1. Add the following task to the "tasks" array in the .vscode\tasks.json file of the Teams project.
+1. Add the following task to the "tasks" array in the .vscode\tasks.json file of the project.
 Note the following about this markup:

     - It adds a "Start Add-in Locally" task that combines the tab app's "Create resources" task with the add-in's debugging task and specifies that they must run in that order.
     - The "Create resources" task generates the final manifest.